-I am PC2639 Christina Morgan of the Lancashire Constabulary, Central Division, currently based at Fulwood Police Station.
-I am the Community Beat Officer for the Moor Nook Estate, which consists mostly of local authority housing with some being owner occupied.
+I am PS2639 Christina Morgan of the Lancashire Constabulary, currently based at Chorley Police Station, Southern Division.
+At the time of conducting work regarding this submission, I was based at Fulwood Police Station, Central Division, where I worked as the Community Beat Officer for the Moor Nook Estate.
+The estate consists mostly of local authority housing with some being owner occupied.
 It is situated in the Ribbleton area of Preston and has recently been classed as an area of high deprivation.